grpranto/Medical-Store-Management-Data-Structure-/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project
 This project was a part of my Bachelor's course (Data Structure) where we developed a medical store management system using C++.
-We used linked list, Queue, and Stack for different purposes to make our application more efficient and logical.
+Checking medicine stock, searching for a specific medicine, serving medicine to the customers by maintaining the queue, total earnings of the store, etc are the functionalities.
+Linked list, Queue, Stack had been used for different purposes to make the project more efficient and logical.

 #### System Design
 ![Medical-Store-Management](https://github.com/grpranto/Medical-Store-Management/blob/master/images/system%20design.png)